adamsmd/whitespace-final-newline/README.md

 the end of the buffer.
 This can be changed by customizing `whitespace-final-newline-no-message-when-point-at-eob`.

 Changes to `whitespace-final-newline-message` take effect only when the `whitespace-final-newline-mode` minor mode is being turned on.
 Thus, you may need to toggle the mode off and on again in affected buffers before you see the effect of any configuration changes to `whitespace-final-newline-message`.

+In the long term, I would like to have this feature implemented by the official `whitespace.el` file that comes with Emacs.

 ## Source